 Meet Rachael, my Beautiful Brown Lab

 All Labradors are beautiful, of course, but brown Labradors will always hold a special place in my heart.
 In fact, I am unashamedly biased!
 You see, I am lucky enough to share my life with Rachael.
-A three year old female chocolate retriever from a mixture of American and English Lab lines.
+A female chocolate retriever from a mixture of American and English Lab lines.

 This is Rachael as a puppy.
 This page is a celebration of what is for me, one of the most beautiful dogs in the world.
 Rachael has been a huge source of inspiration for this website, so this is a little tribute to her and a thank you for all she has taught me.
 We’ll hear some more about Rachael later.
 But first of all, we’re going to take a little trip back in time.